kputrajaya/portfolio/README.md

 $ npm run server
 ```

-To build webpack:
+To build Webpack:

 ```
 $ npm run build
 ```

-To watch for file changes and rebuild webpack:
+To watch for file changes and rebuild Webpack:

 ```
 $ npm run watch